katahiromz/YappyCam/README.txt

 ## License

-It is a freeware that is released under the terms of the MIT license.
+It is a freeware that is released under the terms of the 3-clause BSD license.

 ## Contact us